codacy-open-source-projects-scans/wget/docs/wget2.md

 ### `-F`, `--force-html`

   When input is read from a file, force it to be treated as an HTML file.
-This enables you to retrieve relative links from existing HTML files on your local disk, by adding "<base href="url">" to HTML, or using the --base command-line option.
+This enables you to retrieve relative links from existing HTML files on your local disk, by adding "<base href="url">" to HTML, or using the `--base` command-line option.

 ### `--force-css`

   Read and parse the input file as CSS.
 This enables you to retrieve links from existing CSS files on your local disk.
-  You will need --base to handle relative links correctly.
+  You will need `--base` to handle relative links correctly.

 ### `--force-sitemap`

   Read and parse the input file as sitemap XML.
 This enables you to retrieve links from existing sitemap files on your local disk.
-  You will need --base to handle relative links correctly.
+  You will need `--base` to handle relative links correctly.

 ### `--force-atom`

   Read and parse the input file as Atom Feed XML.
 This enables you to retrieve links from existing sitemap files on your local disk.
-  You will need --base to handle relative links correctly.
+  You will need `--base` to handle relative links correctly.

 ### `--force-rss`

   Read and parse the input file as RSS Feed XML.
 This enables you to retrieve links from existing sitemap files on your local disk.
-  You will need --base to handle relative links correctly.
+  You will need `--base` to handle relative links correctly.

 ### `--force-metalink`

   Read and parse the input file as Metalink.
 This enables you to retrieve links from existing Metalink files on your local disk.
-  You will need --base to handle relative links correctly.
+  You will need `--base` to handle relative links correctly.

 ### `-B`, `--base=URL`

-  Resolves relative links using URL as the point of reference, when reading links from an HTML file specified via the -i/--input-file option (together with a --force... option, or when the input file was fetched remotely from a server describing it as
+  Resolves relative links using URL as the point of reference, when reading links from an HTML file specified via the `-i`/`--input-file` option (together with a `--force`... option, or when the input file was fetched remotely from a server describing it as
   HTML, CSS, Atom or RSS).
 This is equivalent to the presence of a "BASE" tag in the HTML input file, with URL as the value for the "href" attribute.